DanWang1230/AI_based_mobile_robotcs/Homework 2/readme.md

 We assume a noise model for the odometry motion model with parameters α and a separate noise model for the bearing observations with parameter β.
 The landmark ID observation is noise-free.
 See the provided starter code for implementation details.
 At each timestep, the robot starts from the current state and moves according to the control input.
 The robot then receives a landmark observation from the world.
 We will use this information to localize the robot over the whole time sequence with an EKF and PF.

+Please see HW2.pdf for instructions and hw_2.pdf for results.

 ![](Figures/path_pf_a.png)